cybersecurity-cnr/DockerChannel/README.md

 #### Manual execution by command line ####

-It's possible to launch the following command to get information on the syntax to use for a manual execution.
+It is also possible to launch the following command to get information on the syntax to use for executing DockerChannel via CLI.
 Required parameters and their reference is similar (although not exactly the same; see, i.e., the `adjust_timeout_allocation` parameter) to the one reported in the table above for the Docker case.
 ```
 python3 CovertChannel.py -h